Atmospheric distillation of crude oil

 hydrocarbons into products having higher quality performance.

-Atmospheric and vacuum distillation of crude oils are the main primary separation processes producing various straight runproducts, e.g., gasoline to lube oils/vacuum gas oils.
+Atmospheric and vacuum distillation of crude oils are the main primary separation processes producing various straight run products, e.g., gasoline to lube oils/vacuum gas oils.
 Distillation of crude oil is typically performed first under atmospheric pressure and then under a vacuum.
 Low boiling fractions usually vaporize below 400°C at atmospheric pressure without cracking the hydrocarbon compounds.
 Therefore, all the low boiling fractions of crude oil are separated by atmospheric distillation.
-A crude distillation unit (CDU) consists of pre-flash distillation column.
+A crude distillation unit (CDU) consists of the pre-flash distillation column.
 The petroleum products obtained from the distillation process are light, medium, and heavy naphtha, kerosene, diesel, and oil residue.